mamba-org/micromamba-docker/README.md

 ## Quick start

-The micromamba image comes with an empty environment named 'base'.
-Usually you will install software into this 'base' environment.
+The micromamba image comes with an empty environment named `base`.
+Usually you will install software into this `base` environment.
+The `mambaorg/micromamba` image includes any programs from its parent image, the `micromamba` binary, and SSL certificates. `micromamba` does not have a `python` dependency, and therefore the `mambaorg/micromamba` image does not include `python`.

-1. Define your desired conda environment in a yaml file:
+1. Define your desired conda environment in a yaml file (`env.yaml`)

     ```yaml
     # Using an environment name other than "base" is not recommended!